Senior Program Manager

 - Deliver in-person and virtual technical assistance, trainings, and webinars on technical aspects of supportive housing.

-- Establish and maintain high quality relationships and partnerships with key community stakeholders, particularly with staff from city and state agencies, the Continuum of Care, managed care organizations, behavioral health systems, other health systems, criminal justice systems, child welfare agencies, community-based supportive housing providers and non-profit and for-profit housing developers and other recipients receiving CSH technical assistance.
+- Establish and maintain high quality relationships and partnerships with key community stakeholders, particularly with staff from city and state agencies, the Continuum of Care, community health care centers, managed care organizations, behavioral health systems, other health systems, criminal justice systems, child welfare agencies, community-based supportive housing providers and non-profit and for-profit housing developers and other recipients receiving CSH technical assistance.
 Cultivate new relationships and funding opportunities including fielding and responding to external requests for resources and support.
 Participate in team fund development activities.

-- Provide system transformation analysis and support to government partnerships across homeless, criminal justice, family and youth, veterans, and supportive housing partners and providers.
+- Provide system transformation analysis and support to government partnerships across homeless, healthcare, criminal justice, family and youth, veterans, and supportive housing partners and providers.

 - Participate in regional planning and operations discussions and activities.